jimmyvn/jimmyvn/README.md

 - 👋 Hi, I’m Jimmy
 - 👀 I’m interested in everything that make the world better.
 - 🌱 I’m currently working on ReactJS/NodeJS/SocketIO project
-- 💞️ I’m looking to collaborate on everyone who one to make great things
+- 💞️ I’m looking to collaborate on everyone who want to make great things
 - 📫 How to reach me

 <!---